-Management have responded to the recommendation noting the person responsible for action and an agreed timescale for implementation.
+Management have responded to the recommendations noting the person responsible for action and an agreed timescale for implementation.

-We have also discussed a number of minor disclosure matters arising with Management as part of the audit debrief.
+We have also discussed a number of minor control and disclosure matters arising with Management as part of the audit debrief.
 The significant material recommendations noted from our audit work are detailed in the action plan below.